rtm/cancelable-promise/design-notes.md

 ```

 Another alternative is to allow the caller to do the cleanup,
-by passing him necessary context information via the cancel reason:
+by passing him necessary context information via the cancel reason,
+which he can then query with `onCancel`:

 ```
 function cancelableLongRunningTask(canceler) {